hosua/CPP-Cards/README.md

 How the cards are painted:

-Each card Suit and facdown cards are represented in array strings (``spadeCard``, ``diamondCard``, ``facedownCard``... etc.) with a 'Z' character as the placeholder for a Rank.
+Each card Suit and facedown cards are represented in array strings (``spadeCard``, ``diamondCard``, ``facedownCard``... etc.) with a 'Z' character as the placeholder for a Rank.
 The 'Z' is later replaced with the appropriate character when its being painted to represent a proper card (10 is handled manually because it is 2 characters long)

 ## Functions